-The application has been assessed under the adopted national and local planning policy which seeks to facilitate the delivery of more high quality and sustainable rural homes in the right locations.
+The application has been assessed under NPF4 and local planning policy LDP2 which seek to facilitate the delivery of high quality and sustainable rural homes in the right locations.
 The assessment above demonstrates that the proposal is not supported by national and local planning policy.